annabison/annabison.github.io/index.md

 ## Hey there!

-I'm Anna Bison, currently a BSc Physics student at the [DFA](https://www.dfa.unipd.it/).
+I'm Anna Bison, currently a graduate student at the [University of Padova](https://www.unipd.it/).

-I'm looking for my research interests.
-Until now I have deeply appreciated pure mathematical courses.
-At the moment I am studying QM and `C++`.
+I like category theory and coding in C++.

 Non-scientific interests include (mainly) classical music (I have obsessively [practised piano](https://www.youtube.com/watch?v=EzEqQUG-qkw) for three years during high school), swimming, table tennis.